LeowWB/fixer-osmanthus/README.txt

 	all one case
 	digits to 1

+	also talka bout ur add1 to observed things in the test query

 instrn says multiply probabilities. proper usage of fourgrams involves multiplying CONDIRTIONAL probabilities. but im following instrns.